-Pectus excavatum is a more or less severe congenital condition that results in a chest deformation where the sternum grows inward.
-Because of this condition, the chest appears to point inward rather than outward.
-Among all conditions affecting the appearance of the chest wall, this is the most common.
-Mild and severe cases range from a purely cosmetic condition, often causing mental distress, to a deformity that is both physically and psychologically difficult and associated with other health complications.
+Pectus excavatum is a more or less severe congenital condition that results in a chest deformation where the sternum grows inward and the chest appears to point inward rather than outward.
+Of all the conditions affecting the appearance of the chest wall, this is the most common.
+Severity of cases ranges from a purely cosmetic condition, often causing mental distress, to a deformity that is both physically and psychologically difficult and is associated with other health complications.

 In front, the ribs are attached to the bone in the center of the chest (sternum) with cartilage, a flexible connective tissue.
-The reason for Pectus Excavatum is an over-production of this cartilage, which causes the sternum to be pressed into the body.
+Pectus Excavatum is caused by an over-production of this cartilage, which causes the sternum to be pressed into the body.

-1 out of 3-400 infants are born with Pectus Excavatum and occurs about 4 times more frequently in men than compared to women.
+One out of three to four hundred infants are born with Pectus Excavatum, and it occurs about four times more frequently in men than women.

-It normally originates in utero and is congenital, but it largely develops in the early teen years, in the period when the growth of the body is greatest.
-It can usually be seen and diagnosed within a year after birth.
+It normally originates in utero and is congenital, and it can usually be seen and diagnosed within a year after birth.
+However, it largely develops in the early teen years, in the period when the growth of the body is greatest.

 Until recent years, very little has been known about the psychological issues caused by funnel chest.
 Research has now confirmed that the mental impact should in no way be underestimated, and that it should be treated with the same urgency as any physical symptoms.

 Funnel chest was once considered a purely cosmetic deformity, and the psychological effects were mistakenly overlooked.
-Fortunately, in recent years, awareness about this deformity has increased significantly, and doctors and researchers now place much more emphasis on psychological issues.
-The research has confirmed that psychological effects were much more difficult and damaging than the physical symptoms and affect patients in all aspects of life.
+Fortunately, in recent years, awareness about the condition has increased significantly, and doctors and researchers now place much more emphasis on the associated psychological issues.
+The research has confirmed that the psychological effects are much more difficult and damaging than the physical symptoms and affect patients in all aspects of life.

-We are proud to provide a transformation guide that will lead you from your pectus excavatum diagnosis to a beautiful and trained upper body—non surgical.
+We are proud to provide a transformation guide that will lead you from your pectus excavatum diagnosis to a beautiful and trained upper body—in a completely non-surgical way.

-Professional workout routine tailor-made for those with pectus excavatum disorder—developed by physiotherapist Adam Meakins.
+Our professional workout routine is tailor-made for those with pectus excavatum disorder—developed by physiotherapist Adam Meakins.

-Learn how to avoid the mental strain of pectus excavatum with Dr. Phil - Phillip Calvin McGraw.
+Learn how to avoid the mental strain of pectus excavatum with Dr. Tanveer Ahmed.

-Stanford Children's Health has prepared a special chapter on the process, for parents of children with pectus excavatum.
+Stanford Children's Health has prepared a special chapter on the healing process for parents of children with pectus excavatum.

-The exercises were carefully chosen to get the entire body trained, increase muscle mass, and strengthen the core, but with a particular focus on the chest, constructed with the goal of transforming the area around your pectus excavatum.
+The exercises were carefully chosen to train the entire body, increase muscle mass, and strengthen the core, but it places a particular focus on the chest with the goal of transforming the area around your pectus excavatum.

 (Michael S. - 31 years old)